mljar/mljar-supervised/README.md

 Would you like to cite MLJAR?
 Great! :)

-You can cite MLJAR as following:
+You can cite MLJAR as follows:

 ```
 @misc{mljar,